The Best Way to Properly Clean Your Retainer

 Proper Cleaning of Retainers

 The first thing you should know about caring for your retainer is that you should clean it daily.
 You don’t want to let chunks and bits of food collect on it.
-Doing so causes bacteria to build up.
-That would not only give you bad breath but would also increase the likelihood of an infection if you should incur cut or develop a sore inside your mouth.
+Doing so causes bacteria to build up, which can lead to bad breath or even infection if you have a sore inside your mouth.

-There are a number of ways you can clean your retainer, and here are six that come recommended by dental professionals.
+There are a number of ways you can clean your retainer.

 Step-by-Step Cleaning List